 I laid on the ledge under the trees, wishing I could be directly on the Earth, but grateful to be able to rest my head under their branches.
 Then I got quiet.
 The breeze was blowing and the gentle fronds seemed to be brushing away my melancholy.

-It’s funny how writing at a desk can be so hard but get out in Nature and clear away the yucky emotions and the words just start to flow.
+It’s funny how writing at a desk can be so hard but get out in Nature and clear away the stuck emotions and the words just start to flow.
 I’ve been away from this blog, struggling to get back to my writing.
-But these thoughts just flowed while sitting under the willows.
+But these thoughts just flowed while sitting under the Willows.
 I believe they helped me get the words out, along with the sadness.

-Do you think I’ve lost my marbles or can you relate?
-I hope maybe this will inspire you to let Nature help you cleanse stuck emotions.
-It’s free and easy and doesn’t require popping a pill.
+Being in Nature is free and easy and doesn’t require popping a pill.
 And it’s not a bad idea to share with your kids the joy of laying under a tree without a cell phone or video game in hand.